speakeztech/mlir-tutorial/docs/tutorials/06-using-traits.md

 def Pure : TraitList<[NoMemoryEffect, AlwaysSpeculatable]>;
 ```

-This dual nature is important—it's not just about memory, it's about **safety guarantees** for aggressive optimization.
+This dual nature is important, it's not just about memory, it's about **safety guarantees** for aggressive optimization.

 #### NoMemoryEffect: The Memory Contract